Skip to Content

 The Rummel Lake trail is easy to follow the entire way and it’s well signed.
 If you are feeling uncertain, you can use the Alltrails app while hiking to Rummel Lake, but you likely won’t need it.

-To find the Rummel Lake trail map in Alltrails, simply search for “Rummel Lake Trail”.
+To find the Rummel Lake trail map in Alltrails, click on this link for the “Rummel Lake Trail”.
 Be sure to download your hiking maps prior to leaving.

 Mountain reflections on Kananaskis Lake - Rummel Lake